 The United Way system has developed comprehensive requirements for completion of audited financial statements.
 They are intended to create a uniform set of standards for all United Ways to follow in preparing audited financial statements to ensure consistency and transparency on the part of each United Way.
 The requirements are based on current best practices in our industry as well as generally accepted accounting principles and requirements of the Financial Accounting Standards Board.
 The United Way system has also developed requirements for completion of the IRS Form 990 that clarifies various areas of ambiguity and establishes a single United Way standard for the 990 where the IRS allows for several different approaches.

 At Victoria County United Way, we know our success is measured by how well we deliver on our mission to make measurable improvements in our community.
 And we know the importance of setting high standards for ourselves and for our local partners.
-New membership standards were implemented for United Ways in 2003 and enhance the level of accountability and transparency in local operations.
-Annually, all United Ways must certify to United Way of America their adherence to these requirements.
+Membership standards are in place for all local United Ways to ensure accountability and transparency.
+Annually, all United Ways must certify their adherence to these requirements.

 Every United Way Must :

-- Have an active, responsible, and voluntary governing body, which ensures effective governance over the policies and financial resources of the organization.
+- Have an active, responsible and voluntary governing body, which ensures effective governance over the policies and financial resources of the organization.

 - Support the United Way system by providing financial support to United Way of America according to the membership investment formula.

 - Adhere to a locally developed and adopted code of ethics for volunteers and staff which includes provisions for ethical management, publicity, fundraising practices and full and fair disclosure.

 - Undergo an annual audit conducted by an independent certified public accountant whose examination complies with generally accepted auditing standards and GAAP.

 - Conduct every three years a volunteer-led self-assessment of its community impact work, financial management, and organizational governance and decision making.